Where the design community meets.

-San Francisco, CA Principal Designer, Amplitude Inc. Joined about 3 years ago
+San Francisco, CA Principal Designer, Amplitude Inc. Joined over 3 years ago

 Thanks Alex!
 Super helpful.